Laravel-Backpack/docs/3.5/crud-fields.md

 ### select (1-n relationship)

 Show a Select with the names of the connected entity and let the user select one of them.
-Your relationships should already be defined on your models.
+Your relationships should already be defined on your models as hasOne() or belongsTo().

 ```php
 [  // Select